Continuous Hamiltonian dynamics on digital quantum computers without discretization error

-In this Letter we introduce an algorithm for the computation of Hamiltonian dynamics of observables $\langle \mathcal{M}(t)\rangle=\langle 0|e^{iHt}\mathcal{M}e^{-iHt}|0\rangle$ on digital quantum computers that has no Trotter error even with a finite number of gates, for any hermitian Hamiltonian $H$ and unitary $\mathcal{M}$.
-The expectation value $\langle \mathcal{M}(t)\rangle$ is obtained as the average over random circuits drawn from a judiciously chosen distribution, multiplied by a known amplification factor.
-The angle $\tau$ of the gates entering the circuit is a free parameter of our algorithm, that only modifies the amplification factor and not the precision of the result.
-It allows one to tune the number of gates in the circuit at the cost of an increased number of shots on a quantum computer, which makes it particularly suitable for present-day hardware that supports only moderate circuit depths.
-The algorithm straightforwardly generalizes to time-dependent Hamiltonians, achieving again zero Trotter error with finite circuit depth.
-We demonstrate the algorithm with numerical simulations on a 2D Ising model and for the electronic structure of the stretched water molecule.
+In this Letter we introduce an algorithm to compute Hamiltonian dynamics of observables $\langle \mathcal{M}(t)\rangle=\langle 0|e^{iHt}\mathcal{M}e^{-iHt}|0\rangle$ on digital quantum computers without discretization error even with a finite number of gates, for any Hamiltonian $H$ and unitary $\mathcal{M}$.
+The expectation value $\langle \mathcal{M}(t)\rangle$ is obtained as the average over random circuits drawn from a judiciously chosen distribution, multiplied by a known factor.
+One can choose freely the angle $\tau$ of the rotations entering the circuit, only modifying the multiplicative factor and not the precision of the result.
+It allows one to decrease the gate count at the cost of an increased number of shots on a quantum computer, yielding a natural noise-mitigation technique.
+The optimal choice of gate angle yields a shot overhead of order $\mathcal{O}(1)$ with a gate count per circuit $\mathcal{O}(t^2\mu^2)$ where $\mu$ is the $1$-norm of the Hamiltonian, \emph{without any} dependence on the precision desired, contrary to all previous algorithms.
+Since the gate count depends only on $\mu$, the algorithm is particularly adapted to non-sparse Hamiltonians.
+It also straightforwardly generalizes to time-dependent Hamiltonians without any overhead.
+We demonstrate the algorithm with numerical simulations of the electronic structure of the stretched water molecule and of a 2D Ising model where it outperforms both Trotter formulas as well as other randomised compilation techniques.

-\textbf{\emph{Simulating small-angle gates with large-angle gates.}}---Let us first introduce the basic mechanism that underpins our algorithm.
+\textbf{\emph{Simulating small-angle gates with large-angle gates.}}---We first introduce the basic mechanism that underpins our algorithm.
 For a real number $0\leq p\leq 1$, an angle $\tau$ and $O$ any operator such that $O^2=I$, we have the equality

 where

 This relation can be used to realize an effective angle $0<\tau'<\tau$ by applying $e^{i\tau O}$ with probability